Tuition Remission Program

 Application Process and Deadline

 Submit an online application to Human Resources prior to the first day of classes for the academic term in which remission is requested.
 Applications are available on the HR website.
 For assistance in obtaining an application or to submit a paper application, please contact Human Resources.
 Late submissions will be subject to finance charges and may be declined.
-See the Tuition Remission Calendar for more information.
+See the Tuition Remission Application Deadline Calendar 2015-2016 for more information.

 There are per term course limits, degree option exclusions and other limits on certain courses of study that vary based on whether the remission is for the employee, spouse or dependent.